jengalas/bwaf-bbw/about/boardandstaff.md

       of the buildings affects the people that occupy them.
 Her technical expertise extends to beyond code approaches using advanced analytical tools to quantify and reduce design risk from wind loading.
-  - title: Peter DiMaggio, P.E., SECB
+  - title: Peter DiMaggio, PE, SECB
     title_role: Co-CEO, Thornton Tomasetti
     image: "/v1610937178/sml_DiMaggio_Peter_headshot_srramp.jpg"
     description: Peter DiMaggio is Co-CEO of Thornton Tomasetti and is responsible